valentin2105/Kubernetes-Saltstack/README.md

 <img src="https://i.imgur.com/SJAtDZk.png" width="560" height="150" >

-Kubernetes-Saltstack provide a way to deploy **Kubernetes Cluster on top of Debian/Ubuntu** servers using Salt.
+Kubernetes-Saltstack provides a way to deploy **Kubernetes Cluster on top of Debian/Ubuntu** servers using Salt.
-It's fully tweakable to allow different Networking et Runtime providers and it also come with a `post_install` script to install some **Kubernetes add-ons** (DNS, Dashboard, Helm...).
+It's fully tweakable to allow different Networking et Runtime providers and it also comes with a `post_install` script to install some **Kubernetes add-ons** (DNS, Dashboard, Helm...).
  Let's **scale new workers** in minutes and **effortlessly manage** Kubernetes cluster.

 ## Features